ysoh286/honours-project-2017/detailed-notes.md

 - DISADVANTAGES??

-*I think I might find this out if I manage to develop one...*
+*I think I might find this out if I manage to develop one...
+What's the limit for translating data from R to JSON and back?*

 - Designed to streamline and make the process easier of having to deal with HTML, CSS, JavaScript together in R.
 - There could be a potential to make one of these for iNZight rather than using the current process (which involves: export iNZightPlot from R as an SVG using gridSVG, convert data to JSON, find out which elements to attach events to, use xtable to produce an HTML table, write custom javascript/jQuery and CSS, and put it altogether on an HTML page.)